shermanloan/scejson-doc/doc/module-loan.md

 the interest accrued on a 366 days basis.
 Note that this option is encountered *very* rarely in the marketplace.

-If the value of this attribute is `false`, then interest computed on a 365 day basis will be added to the interest computed on a 366 day basis, and then rounded.
+If the value of this field is `false`, then interest computed on a 365 day basis will be added to the interest computed on a 366 day basis, and then rounded.